 KARC Training Plans

-For 2021-22 training season, KARC is offering two plans for the marathon:
+For 2024-25 training season, KARC is offering three plans for the

 Strong emphasis on good consistent mileage over the schedule